xiaohei189/protocol/mage-README.md

 # Generate Protocol Buffers with Mage

-Only generate Go and TS pb file in this repo.
+Generate Go, TypeScript, and Rust pb files in this repo.

 ## Preconditions